 The hard core gear is going to depend on the needs of your bug out destination.
 Another necessary item would be a flashlight and headlamp with extra batteries.

 People are also packing solar units for charging batteries and cell phones.
 Find a portable AM/FM crank radio and a survival guide.
 Your choice of self-defense is just that, a choice.
-I’ll be taking my 22 rifle and a 380 pistol, and ammo for both.
+I’ll be taking my 22 rifle and a 380 hand gun, and ammo for both.

 I’ve tried to cover what you will need to survive when you have to bug out.
 Everyone has their own needs and ideas and we should be willing to accept that.
-Do more research (I know I will), if you wish and of course, our ideas may change as we become more knowledgeable about survival.
+Do more research (I know I will), if you wish and of course, our ideas may change as new technology increases.
 For now, this is what I know and as always, “Keep Your Chin in The Wind”, you will survive!